Visiting the Waipio Valley on the Big Island

 Waipio Valley Big Island River - Exotic Estates

-Hiking Into the Waipio Valley
+Hiking Into the Waipio Valley: Moderate to Difficult Hike

-The Waipio Valley is considered a moderate-to-difficult trail, recommended only for those physically ready to hike steep and often slippery terrain.
+The Waipio Valley is considered a moderate-to-difficult trail, recommended only for those ready to hike steep and often slippery terrain.

 Note that the Waipio black-sand beach does not have lifeguards on duty, so swimming is not recommended due to the rough currents.